bazelbuild/rules_scala/Governance.md

 merging a change, it will be done, otherwise we bias to no-merge.

 ## Reporting bugs
-We welcome bug reports but keep in mind this is a community driven OSS project.
+We welcome bug reports and aspire to create an environment in which bug fixes are easy to contribute.
-There is no one currently paid to try to fix bugs that have been filed.
-The contributors and maintainers are happy to help coach new contributors to fix bugs.
-In most cases, bug fixes should be simple since these rules have been used in production at multiple companies for several years now.
+There is currently no one paid to fix bugs that have been filed, so patience and direct contributions are greatly appreciated.
+The contributors and maintainers are happy to help coach prospective contributors in fixing bugs.

-An ideal bug report will be a PR that adds a failing test to the repo.
-This makes it easiest for another contributor to try to make that test green.
+An ideal bug report should include an issue filed in GitHub that is linked to a corresponding PR that adds a failing test to the repo.
+That way: we can track the issue, have a goalpost test to turn green, and also have an enduring test case to protect against regressions.

 ## Proposing designs
 For any change to design or the code that will span many PRs, we recommend